 Running a business isn’t cheap to say the least.
 You may feel as though you are constantly trying to stay on top of your expenses and that sometimes, you can’t keep track of everything.
 If this sounds like you then it’s important that you budget, and that you take a good, long look at your finances.

 If you don’t have a team of employees, then your business won’t last very long.
 If you’re just starting out, then you have to decide who is going to be on your team and the responsibilities they are going to have.
 There are so many employment indexes out there that you can use to try and find out the average salary too.
 This will help you to ensure that you don’t pay your team too much, or too little.
 It will also help to budget much more efficiently.
 If you’re not quite sure if you need a full business team, then why not consider hiring an independent contractor instead?
-They are way more affordable and they can also offer skills that compliment your business just as well.
+They are way more affordable, especially if you use timesheet software to keep track of them, and they can also offer skills that compliment your business just as well.

 Your next biggest predictable expense will be your rent- or mortgage.
 If you have purchased a building, this will mean that you end up paying a mortgage payment and then property taxes.
 If you’re renting on the other hand, there’s a high chance that you’ll end up paying a flat rate.
 If you have a small business, you can still expect to pay out a couple of thousand and this can get out of control very quickly if you’re not careful.
 If you want to help yourself here, you need to try and keep your space small and you also need to stay away from areas that are highly populated too.